HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image472.png)

+> !Note
+>
-**Note:** The above thresholds are the test environment settings and are for reference only..
+> The above thresholds are the test environment settings and are for reference only..

 **Email example:** The prompt information of other server resource monitoring exception reminder is as follows:

 ![](assets/hotdb-management/image473.png)

-##### (V) Data source information monitoring
+##### Data source information monitoring

-**Description:** The data source information monitoring notification is bout the most recent exception during the notification time.
+The data source information monitoring notification is bout the most recent exception during the notification time.

 ![](assets/hotdb-management/image474.png)